jbush001/NyuziProcessor/tools/simulator/README.md

 Adding the -v (verbose) flag will dump all register and memory transfers to standard out.

-The simulator allocates 5Mb of memory to the virtual machine, starting at address 0.
+The simulator allocates memory to the virtual machine, starting at address 0.

 ### Debugger commands
 |name|description